Fakhroleslam/DrugDissolutionModel/README.md

 # ML for Anticancer Drug Dissolution in Supercritical CO₂

-This repository contains simulation code and machine learning models for the research paper:
+This repository contains simulation code and machine learning models for the research paper titled "Solubility Prediction of Anticancer Drugs in Supercritical Carbon Dioxide: A Comparative Study of Data-Driven Models".
-**_"Towards Improved Cancer Treatment by Predicting the Solubility of Anti-Cancer Drugs in Supercritical CO₂"_**

 ---